 Remember that the Net Promoter Score survey is the way you learn your customer’s willingness to recommend your business to others.

 It includes one question, “How likely is it that you would recommend x business to a friend or colleague?”
 The NPS survey uses a 0-to-10-point rating scale and people are categorized as either promoters, passives or detractors.

 On the other hand, the customer satisfaction survey gauges how your customers feel about your services (both positively and negatively).

-The customer satisfaction survey normally has five-10 questions, uses a ratings scale of one to 10, and queries the customer on their experience, satisfaction and service delivery.
+The customer satisfaction survey normally has five-10 questions, uses a rating scale of 1-10, and queries the customer on their experience, satisfaction and service delivery.
 It aims to find out how happy your customers are.

 The customer satisfaction survey needs to ask more questions to come up with an overall rating, while the NPS only needs to ask one question.

 The NPS survey and the customer satisfaction survey aren’t really interchangeable, but they can be used in unison when measuring customer satisfaction. (tweet this)